Elijah-Bodden/kNow/README.md

 </p>

 ## What is this?
 With kNow (pronounced "*now*"), JavaScript event management has never been more intuitive—or lighter-weight.
-Want to add custom actions to the end of functions on-the-fly?
+Want to add custom actions to the ends of functions on-the-fly?
 To use awaitable timers to pause and resume execution at any time?
-To create large numbers of listeners without having to worry about performance degradation?
+To create large numbers of listeners without worrying about performance degradation?
 Look no further than kNow.

-Originally conceived for use in [Membrane](https://github.com/Elijah-Bodden/Membrane),
+Originally developed for use in [Membrane](https://github.com/Elijah-Bodden/Membrane), kNow is a fully functional, if lightweight, event-management utility which I hope may be at least marginally useful elsewhere.

+## Contribution